Rebbachisaurus: Paleoecology

+The dental microwear of Rebbachisaurus consisted of fine subparallel scratches and a high proportion of pits.
+This, combined with its square snout, suggests that it was a generalist ground-height browser.

 The most common vertebrates which coexisted alongside R. garasbae in the Aoufous belong to the elasmobranch fish Onchopristis numidus.
 Another seven elasmobranchs are reported: Asteracanthus aegyptiacus, Distobatus nutiae, Tribodus sp., Lissodus sp., Haimirichia amonensis, Cretoxyrhinidae indet., and Marckgrafia lybica.
-Lungfish fossils referred to Ceratodus humei and Neoceratodus africanus are known to have coexisted alongside Rebbachisaurus and the coelacanths Mawsonia lavocati Axelrodichthys also coexisted with Rebbachisaurus.
+Lungfish fossils referred to Ceratodus humei and Neoceratodus africanus are known to have coexisted alongside Rebbachisaurus and the coelacanths Mawsonia lavocati and Axelrodichthys also coexisted with Rebbachisaurus.
 Several taxa of Cladistia and two genera of seminiomorphs (an unnamed Lepidotes-like species and Oniichthys falipoui) are known to have coexisted with Rebbachisaurus in the Aoufous Formation.
 Teleosteans are represented by Cladocyclus pankowskii, Palaeonotopterus greenwoodi, Erfoudichthys rosae and Concavotectum moroccensis.
 Amphibians are also present: Kababisha sp., the pipid frog Oumtkoutia anae and non-pipids frogs.
 Turtles are represented by several species: Dirqadim schaefferi, the podocnemidids Hamadachelys escuilliei, the bothremydids Galianemys whitei and G. emringeri, and the araripemydids Araripemys sp.
 Crocodilians are commonly found; four species are present: Elosuchus cherifiensis, a genus that belonged to the Trematochampsidae, Araripesuchus rattoides and Laganosuchus maghrebensis.

 Rebbachisaurus garasbae coexisted with many dinosaurs, including an ornithischian and an unnamed basal theropod, both only known from footprints.
 Among theropods, two carcharodontosaurids (Carcharodontosaurus saharicus and Sauroniops pachytholus), one spinosaurid (Spinosaurus aegyptiacus), one coelurosaur (Deltadromeus agilis), an unnamed abelisaur and an unnamed dromaeosaur also coexisted with Rebbachisaurus.

 Pterosaurs are also present, although their fossils are extremely rare and enigmatic: an azhdarchid, an ornithocheirid, a tapejarid and a pteranodontid are known to have coexisted with Rebbachisaurus.